NUMA, The National Underwater Marina Agency -- shipwreck hunting with Clive Cussler

 Georgann & Mike Wachter Bio

 Chuuk Lagoon, known as Truk Lagoon during WWII, is the premier wreck diving destination in the world.
-On February 17, 1944 the tropical skies over Truk Lagoon exploded with rage as U.S. Navy, Task Force 58 - a group of 9 aircraft carriers and related cruisers, destroyers and subs launched an attack on Truk Lagoon.
+On February 17, 1944 the tropical skies over Truk Lagoon exploded with rage as U.S. Navy, Task Force 58 - a group of 7 battle ships, 9 aircraft carriers and a host of cruisers, destroyers and subs launched an attack on Truk Lagoon.
 Mike and Georgann will take you back in history to explore the shipwrecks of Chuuk and the events leading to their loss.

 The R.H.
 Rae -- 150 Years of History